arv100kri/Cognitive-Services/Content/en-us/Video/GetStarted.md

 # Get Started with Video API in C&#35;

-Explore a basic Windows application that uses Microsoft Cognitive Services (previoulsy Project Oxford) Video API to stabilize videos, recognize motion tracking and detecting faces in a video.
+Explore a basic Windows application that uses Microsoft Cognitive Services (formerly Project Oxford) Video API to stabilize videos, recognize motion tracking and detecting faces in a video.
 The below example lets you submit a locally stored file in mp4, mov, or wmv formats.
 You can use this open source example as a template for building your own app for Windows using the Video API and WPF (Windows Presentation Foundation), a part of .NET Framework.

 ## Table of Contents
 * 	[Prerequisites](#Prerequisites)